Sean-Hickey1/robotics/README.md

 make clone
 ```
 ### VSCode:
 Install vscode with the Remote Development Extension on your docker host machine.
-More details can be found under [Setup ROS 2 with VSCode and Docker](https://docs.ros.org/en/jazzy/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html)
+More details can be found under [Setup ROS 2 with VSCode and Docker](https://docs.ros.org/en/jazzy/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html).
+Note that this codeblock can be skipped if you are using the WSL and have installed VSCode on Windows.
 ``` bash
 # Install VSCode on your docker host
 sudo apt-get update